-Quality Hours: - means the credits for each course that is included in the GPA calculation.
+Quality Hours: the credits for each course that is included in the GPA calculation.
 Quality hours shall be assigned even when a grade of F is obtained in a course.
 Courses that are not used in the determination of the GPA shall be assigned zero quality hours.

-Quality Points: - means the numerical value assigned to the relevant letter grade earned.
+Quality Points: the numerical value assigned to the relevant letter grade earned.

-Grade Points: - are determined by multiplying the quality hours by the quality points for a course.
+Grade Points: are determined by multiplying the quality hours by the quality points for a course.

-Grade Point Average (GPA):- is the average obtained by dividing the total grade points earned by the total quality hours for which the student has registered for any stated period of time, excluding courses taken on a pass/fail basis, audited courses, courses taken for preliminary credit and courses for which the designated I or IP is awarded under Regulation 6(iv).
+Grade Point Average (GPA): is the average obtained by dividing the total grade points earned by the total quality hours for which the student has registered for any stated period of time, excluding courses taken on a pass/fail basis, audited courses, courses taken for preliminary credit and courses for which the designated I (Incomplete) or IP (In Progress) is awarded.